Policy development process and submission procedures

 Public Policy Committee

-The Public Policy Committee, a standing committee of the Board of Directors, assists in identifying issues, suggesting priorities, developing options and providing recommendations to the Board of Directors regarding the development of Association positions, policy advice, and selected endorsements.
+The Public Policy Committee, a standing committee of the Board of Directors, assists in identifying issues, suggesting priorities, developing options and providing recommendations to the Board of Directors regarding the development of positions, policy advice, and selected endorsements.
 It does not support the development of operational or managerial policy.

 Timeline for review